7. Sharing code with others

 7.5.2.
 Documentation

 If you follow the instructions we provided above, you will have already made the first step towards documenting your code, by including docstrings in your function definitions.
 A further step is to write more detailed documentation and make the documentation available together with your software.
 A system that is routinely used across the Python universe is Sphinx.
 It is a rather complex system for generating documentation in many different formats, including a PDF manual, but also a neat-looking website that includes your docstrings and other pages you can write.
-Creating such a website can be a worthwhile effort, if you are interested in making your software easier for others to find and to use.
+Creating such a website can be a worthwhile effort if you are interested in making your software easier for others to find and use.

 7.6.
 Summary